qBraid/q-site-braket/README.md

 3. **Optimize QAOA** for performance, circuit depth, accuracy, and execution cost.
 4. **Experiment with various quantum hardware backends** (e.g., Rigetti, IonQ, or IQM) and simulators such as SV1 to compare performance and scalability.
 We highly encourage you to run your solution with a local simulator before running it on real devices or cloud simulators.

+### Using qBraid for development
+Fork this repository into your account, and copy its git clone url e.g. https://github.com/<user>/q-site-braket.git.

+At the bottom of this README in the forked repo, click the Launch on qBraid button to clone this repository and launch qBraid Lab.

+Open terminal (first icon in the Other column in Launcher) and cd into the `q-site-braket` repo.
+Set the repo's remote origin using the git clone url you copied in Step 1, and then create a new branch for your team:

+cd q-site-braket
+git remote set-url origin <url>
+git branch <team_name>
+git checkout <team_name>
+Use the environment manager (ENVS tab in the right sidebar) to install environment "Amazon Braket 1.86".
+The installation should take ~2 min.

 ---

 ## **Challenge Goals:**